ibm-cloud-docs/pattern-resiliency-powerha-grs/security-design.md

 # Security design
 {: #security-design}

-The following are requirements for the security aspect for the Power Virtual server Resiliency on AIX pattern:
+The following are requirements for the security aspect for the PowerHA and Global Replication Services on PowerVS:

 - Help ensure data encryption at rest and in transit for the storage layer.